uiuc-focal-lab/CoMEt/README.md

 This is a one-time installation procedure.
 When re-running CoMEt after installation, one should just activate the environment of the project by `conda activate comet` before running any experiments.

-## Creating CoMEt's explanations for one basic block.
+## Creating CoMEt's explanations for one basic block
 To explain one input x86 assembly basic block using CoMEt, one needs to run the following command.

 ```python3 explainOneBasicBlock.py <your code> <cost model>```